northshorewc/ccr2016/docs/index.md

 ## Turbidity

 In accordance with s.
 NR 810.29, Wisconsin Administrative Code, the treated surface water is monitored for turbidity to confirm that the filtered water is less than 0.30 NTU.
 Turbidity is a measure of the cloudiness of water.
-We monitor for it because it is a good indicator of the effectiveness of our filtration system.
+We monitor for turbidity because it is a good indicator of the effectiveness of our filtration system.
 During the year, the highest single entry point turbidity measurement was 0.15 NTU.
 The lowest monthly percentage of samples meeting the turbidity limits was 100 percent.

 * * *